-Xanthelasma: Everything to know
+Everything you need to know about xanthelasma

 - More common in women than men

 - The patches won’t go away on their own

 The patches made up of cholesterol under the skin aren't harmful.
-If you don’t like their appearance, a doctor can help you get rid of them.
+If you don’t like their appearance, a dermatologist can help you get rid of them.

 Ages affected- 0-29- Very rarely; between -30 & 50 and above -most often.
 This condition is more common among people who are of Asian or Mediterranean descent.

 A skin doctor may visually examine you to check if you have the condition because of its distinct appearance.
 He/she may also check your lipid levels through a blood test to determine whether they are causing the symptoms.
 Book an appointment with a nearby skin specialist for accurate diagnosis and treatment.

 The symptom is yellow patches growing on the inside of the eyelids.

 If this symptom is noticed, a nearby skin specialist should be consulted.
 When severe symptoms appear, medical help should be availed right away.

 These patches do not affect the movement of your eyelids but can become larger and more uncomfortable over time.
 Book an appointment at a nearby skin clinic if you are experiencing any discomfort.